Masaaki-75/proct/README.md

 # Prompted Contextual Transformer for Incomplete-View CT Reconstruction
-This repository contains the official implementation of the paper: "[Prompted Contextual Transformer for Incomplete-View CT Reconstruction](https://arxiv.org/abs/2312.07846)" (formerly, "Universal Incomplete-View CT Reconstruction with Prompted Contextual Transformer"), where we built a model that unifies the image-domain reconstruction of incomplete-view CT (including sparse-view CT and limited-angle CT) from a vast range of settings using a single set of parameters.
+This repository contains the official implementation of the paper: "[Prompted Contextual Transformer for Incomplete-View CT Reconstruction](https://arxiv.org/abs/2312.07846)" (formerly, "Universal Incomplete-View CT Reconstruction with Prompted Contextual Transformer"), where we build a model that unifies the image-domain reconstruction of incomplete-view CT (including sparse-view CT and limited-angle CT) from a vast range of settings using a single set of parameters.

 ![](figs/teaser.png)